sourishphate/Project-X-Lip-Reading/README.md

 ## 🌟 Future Scope

+- **Multilingual Model**: Extend the current lip-reading model to support multiple languages, making it adaptable for a global audience and capable of handling diverse linguistic inputs.

+- **User Interface Development**: Design a user-friendly interface that allows real-time interaction with the lip-reading model, improving accessibility and practical usability.

+- **Sentence-Level Lip Reading**: Upgrade the model to read and interpret entire sentences, moving beyond word-level predictions to understand more complex speech patterns.

+- **Large-Scale Model with Bigger Datasets**: Transition to a large-scale model by training with much larger datasets, which will boost the model’s ability to generalize across various lip movements, leading to greater accuracy.

 ## 📜 Acknowledgement

 We would like to express our gratitude to all the tools and courses which helped in successful completion of this project.